sirharis214/deploy/ReadMe.txt

 All these Folders are for each deploy stage vm's Everything is tested and works from sending to QA and Prod && Successfully unzipping into /var/www/x

 -Haris 10.12.2019  11:55pm

+In Deploy VM
+~/Deploy/Deployment/send_Production/

+In Development FE VM
+This is where all the Development Files are
+And then you do into Dev and run the ./makePackage.php file to send pkg to Deploy ~/Development/

+In DEVELOPMENT BE VM
+This is where the Server.php file exists
+~/Backend/

+In QA FE VM
+~/QA/

+In QA BE VM
+~/Backend/

+In Prod FE master slave
+This is where all the Prod Files are and then moved to /var/www/ ~/Production/

+In Prod BE master slave
+~/Backend/